section-engineering-education/engineering-education/articles/telegram-bot/index.md

 We all love dogs, don't we? 😄

 I love scrolling through dog photos on Reddit, and there was one point in time where I felt that I spend too much time in Reddit.
 So I had an idea.
 Like a true programmer, I decided to create a bot in Python that would automatically post new posts from Subreddits to a Telegram Channel.
-This way, I got better at Python and also I save time everyday!
+This way, I got better at Python and also I save time every day!

-In the below example, we would be autoposting from the [r/dogpictures](https://www.reddit.com/r/dogpictures/) subreddit.
+In the below example, we would be auto-posting from the [r/dogpictures](https://www.reddit.com/r/dogpictures/) subreddit.

 ### Get the Bot API Credentials